Loading Runway...

 4. Personalised exposure

-Your exposure profile reflects your specific situation — not a generic average.
-Task importance, work environment, industry, regulatory context, existing tool usage, and organisational factors all shape your individual results.
-Two people in the same role at different companies can have meaningfully different exposure profiles.
+Your Exposure Profile reflects your specific situation — not a generic average.
+Task importance, work environment, industry, regulatory context, existing tool adoption, and organisational factors all shape your individual profile.
+Two people in the same role at different companies can have meaningfully different Exposure Profiles.

 5. Trajectory and velocity